Have you already completed your taxes for your small business?

 When you are running a small business, you can’t just keep shoving all of your receipts and invoices into a shoebox sitting under your desk (you shouldn’t be doing this with your personal taxes either, FYI).
 Instead, it would be best if you made sure that your books are being kept up-to-date continuously, with detailed financial information.

 Maintaining the books is one of the reasons why many small business owners hire a bookkeeper year-round.
-We can ensure that everything will be exactly where it should be.
+They can ensure that everything will be exactly where it should be.
 A professional bookkeeper makes tax time a snap, as you don’t need to dig through dozens (or even hundreds) of documents to find the ones that you need.

 The Structure of a Self-Employed Tax Return